click on photo to go back ...

 (1) Ruth Ransom Covell

-Lane was born Charles Gerstle Levison to a Jewish family in San Francisco, California, to Alice (née Gerstle) and Jacob B. Levison.
-His father, an executive at the Fireman's Fund Insurance Company, was instrumental in rebuilding San Francisco after the 1906 earthquake of which Charles was one of the last remaining survivors.
+Lane was born Charles Gerstle Levison to a Jewish family in San Francisco, California, to Alice (née Gerstle) and Jacob Bertha Levison.
+They resided at 2420 Pacific Avenue in the upscale Pacific Heights District.
+His family escaped the 1906 earthquake and fire when his father chartered a tugboat to ferry them and their servants to their country home in San Rafael.
+His father rose up through and became president of the Fireman's Fund Insurance Company, which was instrumental in rebuilding San Francisco after the 1906 earthquake of which Charles was one of the last remaining survivors.

 Charles Lane appeared for the first time very briefly as a man at the train station in the silent movie "City Girl" (1930).Charles Lane was cast unaccredited, as a hotel desk clerk in his first movie, an Edward G. Robinson - James Cagney melodrama, "Smart Money" in 1931.

-Above left: Charles Lane appeared for the first time very briefly as a man at the train station in the silent movie City Girl (1930).
+Above left: Charles Lane appeared for the first time very briefly as a man at the train station in the silent movie City Girl (Fox, Jan 12.
+1930).

-Above right: Charles Lane was cast unaccredited, as a hotel desk clerk in his first movie, an Edward G. Robinson - James Cagney melodrama, Smart Money in 1931.
+Above right: Charles Lane was cast unaccredited, as a hotel desk clerk in his first movie, an Edward G. Robinson - James Cagney melodrama, Smart Money (Warner Bros., Jul 11.
+1931).

 April 12, 1931, Lane married Ruth Covell and they would remain together for 70 years.Bebe Daniels as Dorothy Brock and Charles Lane as the author of "Pretty Lady" in 1933's "42nd Street".